Rainbow Mountain, Peru

 Curious facts:

-The Rainbow Mountain Peru used to receive a few hundred people daily, but in 2016 it received up to 2000 people every day.
+The Rainbow Mountain in Peru used to receive a few hundred people daily, but in 2016 it received up to 2,000 people daily.

-In 2015, a mining exploration company applied to the Instituto Geológico Minero y Metalúrgico for permission to excavate in the area, with an area of 400 hectares in which the Mountain and the communities of Cusipata and Pitumarca were located, which was granted in 2018.
-The protests generated by such action managed to get the company to relinquish the concession a few months later that same year.
+In 2015, a mining exploration company applied to the Instituto Geológico Minero y Metalúrgico for permission to excavate 400 hectares where the mountain and the communities of Cusipata and Pitumarca were located.
+The permission was granted in 2018.
+The protests generated by such action prompted the company to relinquish the concession a few months later that same year.

 The term Auquenid comes from Auchenia, a genus now in disuse created by Carl Peter Thunberg to classify the camelids of the American continent: alpaca, guanaco, llama, and vicuña, which had been classified as Camelus together with the camelids of the Old World.

-The National Coat of Arms of Peru has among its treasures the image of a Vicuña.
-This symbolizes the animal wealth of this country.
+The National Coat of Arms of Peru features a Vicuña among its treasures.
+This symbolizes the country’s animal wealth.

-Now that you know a little more about this incredible destination be prepared so that nothing will stop you once you start your adventure.
-Once you’ve reached the top of the Mountain, you’ll be ready to explore all of Cusco.
-Enter The Full Experience and choose all the experiences you want to live on your trip to Cusco.
+Now that you know more about this incredible destination, be prepared so that nothing will stop you once you start your adventure.
+Once you’ve reached the top of the mountain, you’ll be ready to explore all of Cusco.
+Enter The Full Experience, then choose all the experiences you want for your trip to Cusco.
 We make your trip a safe, exciting, and memorable adventure.

-Vinucunca is located three hours from the city of Cusco, close to the town of Pitumarca.
-So if you are in Cusco, you should take the Longitudinal de la Sierra del Sur Peruano (PE-3s) road to the village of Checacupe and then take the fork to Pitumarca.
+Vinucunca is located three hours from Cusco, close to Pitumarca.
+So, if you are in Cusco, you should take the Longitudinal de la Sierra del Sur Peruano (PE-3s) road to the village of Checacupe and then take the fork to Pitumarca.

-Once at your destination, you will have to pay the entrance fee to start the hike, which can take between two and two and a half hours, depending on your physical condition.
+Once at your destination, you must pay the entrance fee to begin the hike, which can take 2.5 hours, depending on your physical condition.

 Another option to get to Vinicunca is to hire an agency that covers all transportation and entrance fees.

-See how to get there, what you can do, and see in Cusco
+See how to get there, what you can do, and what to see in Cusco

 What to do at Rainbow Mountain Peru

-As I think you might have guessed by now, the main activity at this destination is hiking.
-For this reason, it is vital that you evaluate yourself, consider your physical condition, and take the time to do the tour once you are there not to overexert your body.
+As you might have guessed by now, hiking is the main activity at this destination.
+For this reason, it is vital that you evaluate yourself, consider your physical condition, and take the time to tour once you are there, so as not to overexert yourself.

 On the hike, you will discover a breathtaking landscape; therefore, you should not skimp on the number of photos to take, including selfies.

 Something important to keep in mind is that the trip can be more enjoyable with a guide.
-In this case, you should remember that prices may vary depending on services such as food, and horseback transportation, among others.
-If you pay for a private guide, it can cost between 150 and 250 USD, while if you hire a group guide, the price will be considerably lower, ranging between 40 and 50 USD.
+In this case, you should remember that prices may vary depending on services such as food and horseback transportation.
+If you pay for a private guide, it can cost between 150 and 250 USD; if you hire a group guide, the price will be considerably lower, ranging between 40 and 50 USD.

 Inquire Now